Rittenhouse Square, Philadelphia Homes for Sale

 Live in the center of Center City and you’ll be walking distance from anything and everything you need.
 Whether you work on Market Street in Philadelphia’s bustling business district or at the University of Pennsylvania, Drexel University, or the Children’s Hospital of Philadelphia (CHOP) in vibrant University City, Rittenhouse Square is just steps away.

 Take a stroll down the stately JFK Parkway to visit the Philadelphia Museum of Art, the Barnes Foundation, the Academy of Natural Sciences, and the Franklin Institute.
 Immerse yourself in the sounds of Philadelphia at the Curtis Institute of Music, the Kimmel Center, and the Academy of Music.
 Pass City Hall as you cross the Avenue of the Arts and learn about Philadelphia’s rich history in Old City and Society Hill.
 It’s only a short walk back home to the Square.
+There is no shortage of history, culture, and vast entertainment all throughout the Rittenhouse Square area.

 The Neighborhood that Launched Philly’s Foodie Scene